DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - 📝 MAC model doesn’t use a centralized environment.
     - MAC is a nondiscretionary access control model that uses labels🔥
     - (MAC) model supports three environments: hierarchical, compartmentalized, and hybrid.
         - ☑️In a hierarchical environment, the various classification labels are assigned in an ordered structure from low security to high security.
+Mandatory access control systems can be hierarchical, where each domain is ordered and related to other domains above and below it;
         - ☑️compartmentalized environment ignores the levels, and instead only allows access for individual compartments on any level.
+MAC systems can be compartmentalized, where there is no relationship between each domain;
         - ☑️hybrid environment is a combination of a hierarchical and compartmentalized environment.

 - 5.4.4 Discretionary Access Control (DAC)